cosmos/gaia/docs/readiness/template.md

 - {date}: {changelog}

-## Status

-{DRAFT | PROPOSED} Not Implemented

-> Please have a look at the [ADR status guide](./README.md#Status) page.
-> Use `DRAFT` if the ADR is in a draft stage (draft PR) or `PROPOSED` if it's in review.

 ## Abstract

 > "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the ADR.
-> A short (~200 word) description of the issue being addressed.
+> A short (~200 word) high level description of the issue being addressed and rationale for such.

 ## Context

-> This section describes the forces at play, including technological, political, social, and project local.
-These forces are probably in tension, and should be called out as such.
-The language in this section is value-neutral.
-It is simply describing facts.
-It should clearly explain the problem and motivation that the proposal aims to resolve.
+> Describe the background and forces at play, including technological, political, social, and project local.
+The language in this section is value-neutral and should clearly explain the problem and motivation that the proposal aims to resolve.
-> {context body}

-## Decision
+## Desired Outcome

-> This section describes our response to these forces.
-It is stated in full sentences, with active voice.
-"We will ..."
-> {decision body}
+> Details responses to the issues documented above.
+Response should include desired characteristics / properties of feature/protocol, and effects if properties are violated.

 ## Consequences

-> This section describes the resulting context, after applying the decision.
-All consequences should be listed here, not just the "positive" ones.
-A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.
+> This section describes the resulting context, after applying the decision (positive, neutral, and negative).

+#### Backwards Compatibility
+> Discussion of compatibility or lack thereof with previous standards.

+#### Forward Compatibility
+> Discussion of compatibility or lack thereof with expected future standards.

+## Technical Specification
+> Details main technical standard, may include some of the following: syntax, semantics, sub-protocols, algorithms, data structures, etc.

+## Development
+> Documents the following for readiness/deployment milestones
+- Integration requirements (CLI)
+- Testing (Simulations, Core Team Testing, Partner Testing)
+- Audits (Internal Dev review, Third-party review, Bug Bounty)
+- Networks (Testnets, Productionnets, Mainnets)

 ### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The ADR must explain how the author proposes to deal with these incompatibilities.
-ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.

-### Positive

-{positive consequences}

-### Negative

-{negative consequences}

-### Neutral

-{neutral consequences}
+> Discussion of compatibility or lack thereof with expected future standards.

-## Further Discussions
+## Governance [optional]

-While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
-Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.
+> If relevant, will include:
+- Linked Hub Governance proposal
+- Core Community Governance
+- Steering Community
+- Timelines & Roadmap

-## Test Cases [optional]
+## Project Integrations [optional]

-Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
-Other ADRs can choose to include links to test cases if applicable.
+> Document internal and/or external integration partners
+- Gaia Integrations
+- Integration Partner
+- IBC Readiness
+#### Downstream User Impact Report
+#### Upstream Partner Impact Report
+#### Inter-module Dependence

+## Support
+> Includes additional technical, marketing, educational, etc support

-## References
+## Additional Research & References

-- {reference link}
+> Additional links or sections to address